 Representing the community and campaigning

 All members of the Group must keep in touch with the residents of their ward or division by means of newsletters/Focus leaflets at least bi-monthly.
-Newsletters should be issued regularly outside election periods and copies retained and available on request to any member of the Group.
+Newsletters and digital communications should be issued regularly outside election periods and copies retained and available on request to any member of the Group.

 The Group shall co-operate with any approval and selection process set down by the Local Party for elections to the Council.

 Officers of the Group shall ensure that it complies with procedures outlined in the constitution of the Liberal Democrats in England to ensure it remains a recognised council group.

+Members of the group are expected to keep the public and press informed of their activities by issuing regular press releases on their activities.
+Press releases should be issued via the local party press officers and be done in agreement with the group leader.

 Training and development